 \subsection{Acknowledgements}

 We thank Chris Eur for explaining the simplicial generators of the augmented Chow ring to us, for suggesting that the simplicial generators should behave well with respect to the exceptional isomorphisms, and for other helpful conversations.
-We thank June Huh for helpful conversations.
+We thank June Huh and Dhruv Ranganathan for helpful conversations.
+We thank David Speyer and the referee for helpful comments and corrections.
 This collaboration is supported by the NSF FRG grant DMS--2053261.
 The work of ML is also supported by an NDSEG fellowship, the work of SL is also supported by NSF DMS--1844768 and a Coline M. Makepeace Fellowship from Brown University, the work of SP is also supported by NSF DMS--2001502, and the work of NP is also supported by NSF DMS--1954050.